MichaelMuinos/kanoodle-solver/README.md

 ```
 where `I` = yellow, `J` = purple, `D` = light pink, `F` = white, and `H` = dark pink.

 The board string is then passed to a dancing links backtracking algorithm to find the first possible solution.
-Below is one solution for this example.
+The Python program then draws the solution over the original image.

 *Solution*